 Most have heard or seen advertisements on TV for reverse mortgages.
 Reverse mortgages are used as a home equity conversion mortgage (HECM).
 This allows qualified homeowners to receive monthly cash disbursements by liquidating the equity they’ve built up in their home.

 The FHA HECM program can be an attractive option for older Americans who already own their home and are looking to increase their monthly cash flow.
-Since HECMs reduces your home equity, the FHA sets strict requirements for their FHA HECM program.
+Since HECMs reduce your home equity, the FHA sets strict requirements for their FHA HECM program.

 If considering an FHA home equity conversion mortgage, you must: